AndreLouisIssa/SRFusionCore/README.md

  - registers slimes created by manual invocation with the parameters and blame cached in the save registry if run while in a save
  - generates unique slime IDs: component slimes + category + hash of the strategy, components, parameters
  - invokes the strategies on missing IDs that match the blame allowing saves to be loaded
+ - a way to fix the appearance of slime definitions created while in a world

 And adds a console command `fuse` to invoke a blamed strategy, marshalling arguments into it
 `fuse <mode> <components> <parameters...>`